 Now, my beginning confuses too many people.
 There’s too many characters.
 Too many new words.
 No one can keep their attention past about thirty pages.

-So, now, it’s back to the editing room to fix what he suggested in the first place.
-I know more action, sure, but not by skipping chapters, but by going backwards.
+So now, it’s back to the editing room to fix what he suggested in the first place.
+By going backward.
 It may be a longer fix, but it’s worth it.